Are you still in doubt whether or not job ghosting is real? The simple and short answer: Yes! It is Real.

 Ghosting The Interviewer

-As a result, job ghosting can work in both ways such that not all candidates applying for a particular role or position end up getting it and among the few who can be called upon for the job interview may later end up realizing they no longer indicate interests in that given role.
+Not all candidates applying for a particular position end up landing an interview, and some candidates among the few who are called for the job interview may later end up realizing they no longer indicate interest in that role.

 When this eventually happens, many candidates might feel so comfortable letting go instead of politely declining the job offer.